Awesome content, even better software. Just think what our technology could do for you.

 - Hiring any individual, including a U.S. citizen, for employment without verifying their identity and employment authorization on Form I-9.

-Who Needs to Complete the Form I-9?
+Who Needs to Complete a Form I-9?

 Individuals must complete a Form I-9 to be legally employed in the United States.
 These individuals are required to present documents confirming their identity and employment authorization to complete Form I-9 for employment.
 Once the form is completed, then employers must examine the documents to determine if they are reasonably genuine, and then record the document information on Form I-9.
 In addition to verifying an individual’s documents, employers must retain the forms for a designated period and provide them for inspection by authorized government officers.

-How a Workforce Management Solution Can Help
+How a Payroll and HR Solution Can Help With Form I-9 Compliance

 With the approaching expiration date, does your current payroll and HR solution track and manage the Form I-9?
 If not, you may be exposing your company to compliance risks and hefty penalties.
 Consider switching to a unified workforce management solution that collects and stores Forms I-9 in a single solution.
 With a single solution, you’re able to track and manage Forms I-9 the following ways:

 The USCIS requires employers to store their Forms I-9 with personnel records onsite or at an off-site storage facility.
 Forms I-9 can be stored in either a paper, microfilm, or electronic format.
-Having an online solution that offers online document management makes it easy to store all of your important employee documents electronically in a secure, unified database.
+Having an online payroll and HR solution that offers online document management makes it easy to store all of your important employee documents electronically in a secure, unified database.

 Staying Compliant with Form I-9